Calculated Financial Eligibility & Expected Family Contribution

 Federal and state funded financial aid is renewed each year based on the FAFSA, which must be filed each academic year.

 Learn more about managing college costs

 Whatever the amount of your family’s share of the total costs, it’s critical that you and your family plan for this expense before you arrive on campus.
-For more information, see Four Steps to Managing the Cost of Your Education.
+For more information, see Your Plan for Managing BU Expenses and Four Steps to Managing the Cost of Your Education.